AI assistant — not human

 Duration: 2-3 Weeks

-Discovery is the most important phase because it defines what success looks like.
-Every hour spent in requirements gathering saves 5-10 hours of rework later.
-Organizations that skip this phase build technically impressive dashboards that nobody uses because they do not answer the right business questions.
+Discovery is the most crucial phase as it defines what success looks like.
+Each hour spent gathering requirements can save 5-10 hours of rework later.
+Organizations that skip this phase often create impressive dashboards that end up unused.
+This happens because those dashboards do not address the right business questions.

 Conduct 60-minute interviews with every key stakeholder: executives who will consume reports, department heads who own data, IT staff who manage infrastructure, and end users who will interact daily.
 Document: business questions they need answered, current pain points with existing reporting, decision-making processes, and desired outcomes.
 EPC Group interviews typically cover 15-25 stakeholders across 3-5 departments.